Welcome to St. John the Baptist Catholic School prospective family page!

 What's the benefit of your downtown location?
 We are in the thriving center of Napa.
 The local farmer’s market, the public library, shops, restaurants, fire station, police station, City Hall, and other government buildings are accessible for walking field trips.

 Where do your graduates go to high school?
 We are in partnership with Justin-Siena High School, our local Catholic High School.
-This means that we regularly articulate with the Justin-Siena faculty and administration to ensure a seamless educational experience from Kindergarten through 12th grade.
+This means that we regularly articulate with the Justin-Siena faculty and administration to ensure a seamless educational experience from Transitional Kindergarten through 12th grade.
 For our families choosing a public high school, students are exceptionally prepared through our standards-based education.

 How do I apply?